 * All names in this article have been changed.

-The Centers for Disease Control recently reported that for the decade prior to 2010, suicides for people between 35 and 64 rose 28 percent .
-In that age group, suicide was the fourth leading cause of death for 2010—the latest year for which the CDC has statistics.
+The Centers for Disease Control reported that for the decade prior to 2010, suicides for people between 35 and 64 rose 28 percent.
+In that age group, suicide was the fourth leading cause of death for 2010.
 And for people between 15 and 24, it was the third leading cause of death in 2010.
-The Centers for Disease Control estimates the number of suicide attempts to be about 25 times the number of actual suicides.
-(Actual suicides in 2010 totaled 38,364, averaging 105 per day.)
-For those between 15 and 24, the estimate is 100-200 attempts to commit suicide for every suicide actually carried out.

-The CDC also reports that suicide in the United States among males is nearly four times higher than among females, representing 79 percent of all suicides in the United States for 2010.
-The American Foundation for Suicide Prevention estimates that females attempt suicide three times as often as males.
+The CDC also reported that suicide in the United States among males was nearly four times higher than among females, representing 79 percent of all suicides in the United States for 2010.
+The American Foundation for Suicide Prevention estimated that females attempt suicide three times as often as males.

 There is some evidence that people with certain religious affiliations have lower suicide rates, but this has not been studied extensively (Kanita Dervic et al.,”Religious Affiliation and Suicide Attempt,” American Journal of Psychiatry, 161 (2004), 2303–2308).

 In this article, I discuss why some Christians may want to kill themselves.
 I quote extensively from interviews I conducted with people who have attempted suicide for my book, Choosing to Live: Stories of Those Who Stepped Away from Suicide.
 All names and other identifying details have been changed to protect the privacy of the people who were kind enough to share their stories.

 © 2013 by Clifford Williams